iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 </div>

 <div style="margin: 15px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">
-    Figure 9. <em style="color:grey;">"car wheel"</em> and<em style="color:grey;">"sports car, sport car"</em>.
+    Figure 9.
+Classes <em style="color:grey;">"car wheel"</em> and<em style="color:grey;">"sports car, sport car"</em>.
 There are not many cars without a wheel.
 </div>

 A wheel can exist without a car, but a car — except for some rare cases, say in a scrapyard — cannot exist without a wheel.
-When an image contains both (and many do), it becomes unclear which label should take priority.
+When an image contains both, and many do, it is unclear which label should take priority.
 Even if MTurkers were familiar with all 1000 ImageNet-1k classes, assigning a single accurate label would still be challenging.

 As mentioned in the section about dataset construction, MTurkers were asked to determine whether an image contains an object that matches a given definition.
 Such a process of annotation may not be inherently problematic.
 However, when paired with the problematic class selection, our next topic, it is.

 ## ILSVRC Class Selection

 The ImageNet-1k classes were chosen as a subset of the larger ImageNet dataset.
 One reason the dataset is so widely used is that it is perceived to reflect the diversity of the real world.
-The class distribution is distorted; does having more than 10% of the dataset represent dog breeds truly capture the human experience as a whole, or is it more reflective of dog owners' perspective?
+Yet, the class distribution is distorted.
+Does having more than 10% of the dataset represent dog breeds truly capture the human experience as a whole, or is it more reflective of dog owners' perspective?
 Similarly, is having a separate class for *"iPod"* — rather than a broader category like *"music player"* — a durable representation of the world?

 ### Problematic Groups